-2 Specification of the intended use(s) in accordance with the applicable EAD

-The mageba RESTON®Spherical and Cylindrical Bearings are intended to be used for the support of bridges or building works in accordance with the scope of EN 1337-1.
+2 Specification of the intended use in accordance with the applicable European Assessment Document mageba RESTON®Spherical and Cylindrical Bearings are intended to be used for the support of bridges or building works in accordance with the scope of EN 1337-1.

-The mageba RESTON®Spherical and Cylindrical Bearing with special sliding material made of UHMWPE ROBO®SLIDE L2 is suitable for all types of structures but especially for non-rigid structures with relatively large and frequent displacements caused by working loads, next for superstructures that in-duce fast sliding displacements in bearings, e.g. in bridges for the high speed railways, as well as for regions with continuously low temperatures.
+mageba RESTON®Spherical and Cylindrical Bearings with special sliding material made of UHMWPE ROBO®SLIDE L2 are suitable for all types of structures but especially for non-rigid structures with relatively large and frequent displacements caused by working loads, next for superstructures that in-duce fast sliding displacements in bearings, e.g. in bridges for high speed railways, as well as for regions with permanently low temperatures.

-The mageba RESTON®Spherical and Cylindrical Bearing is mainly used in concrete, steel and composite structures.
+mageba RESTON®Spherical and Cylindrical Bearing is mainly used in concrete, steel and composite structures.